My Yoga Experience

 By Rachel LaCroix

-I walked into an evening yoga session feeling stressed about the day, stressed about school and stressed about life in general.
+I walked into an evening yoga session feeling stressed about the day, stressed about school, and stressed about life in general.
 The Senior Citizens Center isn’t exactly the place I thought I would find relief from my stress, but incidentally, I did.
+You see, I thought it would come in other ways as many of my friends use cannabis, and in particular, Nutra CBD olie, to help relieve any stressful emotions they’re experiencing and I thought I would do the same.
+But I kept hearing about how good yoga was, and so decided to give this option a go first.
 The yoga instructor, Pat Jones, was very inviting and lent me a yoga mat so I could join the class.

 We tried many different poses to warm up and loosen our muscles.
 I was a gymnast in high school, so stretching is nothing new to me, but this kind of stretching was different.
 We weren’t stretching to warm up for a workout like I am used to doing, we were calming our minds and our bodies.
 It was easier to get into a peaceful frame of mind when I closed my eyes and listened to the soothing music playing overhead.
 With every stretch of my muscles and with every deep breath, my body felt lighter and I felt freer.